 We are also members of the Boarding Schools Association, CIFE (the professional association of independent sixth form colleges) and AEGIS, the Association for the Education and Guardianship of International Students.
 RIC is a Good Schools Guide School.

-Rochester Independent College’s last full inspection by the Independent Schools Inspectorate was in November 2018.
+Rochester Independent College’s last full inspection covering both educational quality and compliance was in November 2018.

 In the Compliance Report the College was found to be fully compliant with all the following regulatory requirements met and no further action required: